27 Interesting Facts about Equatorial Guinea

 22. Teodoro Obiang Nguema Mbasogo has been president since 1979 after seizing power from his uncle in a coup.
 He is currently Africa’s longest-serving head of state and the world’s longest-serving president.

-23. Mr Obiang Nguema has been described by rights organisations as a brutal dictator.
+23. Mr. Obiang Nguema has been described by rights organizations as a brutal dictator.
 Human Rights Watch stated the ”dictatorship under President Obiang has used an oil boom to entrench and enrich itself further at the expense of the country’s people”.
 He has been accused by French courts of allegations of plundering state finances to buy luxury homes and cars in France.

 24. The president’s son, Teodoro ‘Teodorin’ Nguema Obiang, has also been in trouble in the US courts.
 The US courts have attempted to seize $71 million worth of his assets, accusing Mr Obiang Jnr of defrauding the people of Equatorial Guinea and using the money to buy luxury items such as a Gulfstream jet, a Ferrari and dozens of pieces of Michael Jackson memorabilia.